-Perhaps the surprising thing is not that there are problems like confusing door handles in the constructed environment, but that there are not more.
+The surprising thing is not that there are problems like confusing door handles in the constructed environment, but that there are not more.
 How is it that we manage at all?

 - by design — A good designer may either explicitly realise that they need to match perceived and actual affordance, or simply ‘know’ what is right.

-adapted for new actions
+8.3 Adapted for new actions

-Higher animals and especially humans are much more adaptable and learn both during infanthood and also later as adults.
-Rather than being born pre-programmed for the affordances of a particular natural environment, we are instead able to learn the affordances.
-That is the immediate perception of (natural) affordances themselves is not entirely innate, but we are born with the ability to form new associations between perception and action.
+Higher animals and especially humans are much more adaptable and learn both during infanthood and also as adults.
+Rather than being born pre-programmed for the affordances of a particular natural environment, we are instead able to learn these affordances.
+That is the immediate perception of (natural) affordances is not entirely innate, but we are born with the ability to form new associations between perception and action.
 This has given us the ability to adapt ourselves to different natural environments from savannah to tundra and also to artificial environments of our own making.

-It is possible that the relationship between our proprioceptive sense of body position and the actions of muscle movement is effectively ‘learnt’ through association, maybe even in the womb.
-However, the ability to see another person and mirror their actions, that is the development of the mirror neurons, cannot be learnt before we see others and so appears to be born in us, part of our initial neural wiring.
+It is possible that the relationship between our proprioceptive sense of body position and the actions of muscle movement is effectively ‘learned’ through association, maybe even in the womb.
+However, the ability to see another person and mirror their actions, that is the development of the mirror neurons, cannot be learned before we see others and so appears to be born in us, part of our initial neural wiring.

-Looking at other animals, it is clear that they too have an innate sense of body presence and movement and indeed their ‘initial wiring’ seems if anything far stronger than our own.
-The young of most animals, including those that exhibit learning, can function to some extent either from birth or at a young age; think of those Bambi-like pictures of young fauns standing and running with the herd moments after birth.
+Looking at other animals, it is clear that they too have an innate sense of body presence and movement, and indeed their ‘initial wiring’ seems if anything far stronger than our own.
+The young of most animals, including those that exhibit learning, can function to some extent either from birth or at a young age; think of those Bambi-like pictures of young fawns standing and running with the herd moments after birth.
 However, animals with more complex social behaviour (dogs, elephants) often have infants who are more dependent for longer, suggesting that a stronger role for life-long learning necessitates weaker innate instincts.